By Camp Correspondent

 March 2, 2025

-The group, consisting of 97 men and women and five children, was arrested by Myanmar’s military on February 5 while hiding in an oil palm plantation in Taung Dagon village tract.
+The group, consisting of 97 men and women and five children, was arrested on February 5 while hiding in an oil palm plantation in Buthidaung Township, Rakhine State.

-On February 21, after more than two weeks in detention, the Buthidaung Township Court sentenced them under Myanmar’s Registration Act, citing their lack of official identification documents.
+After over two weeks in detention, the Buthidaung Township Court sentenced them on February 21 under Myanmar’s Registration Act, citing their lack of official identification documents.

-The following day, February 22, authorities transported them to Kawthaung Prison.
+The following day, February 22, authorities transported them to Kawthaung Prison in the far south of Myanmar.

-A local resident expressed deep concern about their future, saying:
+A Rohingya resident expressed concern over their fate, stating:

 “Only the military knows what will happen to them when they are released.
 Sentencing children to prison is completely unjust.”